genome-spy/genome-spy/docs/grammar/scale.md

 ### Locus scale

-The `locus` scale is similar to the `index` scale, but provides a genome-aware axis with concatenated chromosomes.
+The `"locus"` scale is similar to the `"index"` scale, but provides a genome-aware axis with concatenated chromosomes.
 To use the locus scale, a [genome](genomic-data/genomic-coordinates.md) must be specified.

-The `locus` scale is used by default when the field type is `locus`.
+The locus scale is used by default when the field type is `"locus"`.

 !!! note